zkwsk/hyf-webshop-exercise/README.md

 - You are allowed to store product data in a json file in your application, but see below for a better solution.

 The clients has requested some additional features.
 Try to cover as many of these as you can:
-- Assigning categories to products and browsing products "by category"
+- Assigning country of origin to products and browsing products "by country of origin"
 - The clients wants to offer a 10% discount if you add 5 items of the same type to the cart.
 - Fetching the data from a remote server.
 You can use JSON server to build a quick API from a single JSON file.
 Try to use promises when communicating with the server.